The water heater is probably the most underestimated machine in your home. Seriously – without a water heater, you don’t have any of these luxuries:

-- Warm baths
+- Hot baths

-- Clean dishes
+- Sanitized dishes

-- Sanitized towels and sheets
+- Clean towels and sheets

 - Hot water, period.

-The typical lifespan of residential water heaters is about ten to twelve years.
+The average lifespan of residential water heaters is about ten to twelve years.

 Natural gas and electric water heaters will commonly last about a decade before you need to consider replacing the appliance.
-If you aren’t sure about the age of your water heater, the date the system was manufactured will be displayed in the serial number which can be found on the identification tag on the water heater tank.
+If you are not sure about the age of your water heater, the date the system was manufactured will be displayed in the serial number which can be found on the identification tag on the water heater tank.